 This is pretty cool news ...
 I am going on a press tour to Matagorda County in April.

-kayaking down the Colorado River; time on Matagorda Beach; tracing La Salle'’s journey and the discovery of his sunken ship "La Belle;" and hopping in an aircraft to survey some of Texas' last undeveloped coastline.
+My itinerary includes kayaking down the Colorado River; time on Matagorda Beach; tracing La Salle's journey and the discovery of his sunken ship "La Belle;" and hopping in an aircraft to survey some of Texas' last undeveloped coastline.

 I've been to Matagorda many times for family reunions, and I'm really looking forward to this trip!
 My favorite part (ok - other than 1.) laying on the beach, 2.) listening to the waves at night from my condo balcony, and 3.) walking all the way out on the pier at night) is going crabbing.
 If you've never been crabbing, it involves chicken necks (yes, chicken necks,) string, and a great deal of concentration.
 It's really funny to me that I like it because I truly am "girly" when it comes to dirty, smelly things.
 This is one time I really enjoy just getting right in there, though!